Jose Siri Player Props: Rays vs. White Sox

-On Saturday, Jose Siri (on the back of going 0-for-4) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:10 PM ET.
+On Sunday, Jose Siri (coming off going 1-for-4 with a double and an RBI) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the White Sox.
+In his last game, he went 1-for-4 with a double and an RBI against the White Sox.

 Jose Siri Game Info & Props vs. the White Sox